Psychology

 You’ve always considered yourself a people person and your inquisitive nature has you constantly thinking about what makes people tick.
 This innate curiosity has you thinking “Should I major in psychology?”

-Put simply, psychology is the scientific study of behavior, cognition and emotion.
-According to the American Psychological Association, this field is all about examining the relationships between brain function, behavior and the environment in order to illuminate our understanding and improve the world around us.
+Put simply, psychology is the scientific study of behavior, cognition, and emotion.
+According to the American Psychological Association, this field examines the relationships between brain function, behavior, and the environment to illuminate our understanding and improve the world around us.
+The four main goals of psychology are to describe, explain, predict, and change the behavior and mental processes of others.

-The four main goals of psychology are to describe, to explain, to predict and to change the behavior and mental processes of others.
-There are several specialties within the field of psychology that address specific subjects or areas of research, including:
+Several specialties within the field of psychology address specific subjects or areas of research, including:

-Core psychology courses often include:
+Core bachelor’s in psychology courses often include:

 • History and Systems of Psychology